FISH & WILDLIFE MANAGEMENT

 Small Mammals, Ticks & Lyme Disease in the Cantonment Area

-Another project entering its second year in 2016 is assessing small mammals and ticks in the Cantonment Area in relation to mast production and Lyme disease.
-This project is being accomplished through cooperation between Fort Drum’s Fish & Wildlife Management Program and West Virginia University.
+Another project that began in 2015 is assessing small mammals and ticks in the Cantonment Area in relation to mast production and Lyme disease.
+This project is being accomplished through cooperation with West Virginia University.
 Data is collected from six different habitat types on Fort Drum, ranging from areas with human contact, such as parks and trails, to forested areas utilized by Soldiers and recreationists.

 Lyme disease is the most common infectious disease spread by ticks in the Northern Hemisphere, with approximately 300,000 persons affected annually in the United States.
 The risk of Lyme disease exposure has greatly increased over the last decade in the Northeast including Fort Drum.
 Whereas 10 years ago a tick was almost unheard of in the North Country, now ticks and Lyme disease are becoming commonplace.